Websites are built differently and demand different speed and performance optimization tactics.

 Getting these right means users will experience an optimized website with fast page loading, and your web page may benefit from increased search engine visibility.

 I have tried a few web hosts; the Cloudways + Cloudflare Enterprises add-on delivers incredible speed and an excellent time to first bytes (TTFB).
-Your web host is primarily responsible for time to first byte.
+Your web host is primarily responsible for Time-to-First-Byte (TTFB).

 If it takes ages for your web server to respond to requests, no amount of optimization efforts will make a difference.
 You must upgrade to a more resourceful and highly optimized server to experience faster website pages.

-Subscribing to Cloudways also gives you access to benefits from the Cloudways Enterprise add-on solution, which comes with several advanced features like
+Subscribing to Cloudways also gives you access to benefits from the Cloudways Enterprise add-on solution, which comes with several advanced features, such as:

-• Mirage – Optimizes and provides lazy loads for every image file on your website.
+- Mirage – Optimizes and provides lazy loads for every image file on your website.
 Improving image performance on mobile devices.
+It automatically detects the user’s device browser and optimizes performance accordingly.

-• Edge Page Caching – Cloudflare will cache your site’s dynamic content and serve the entire website from its global network of servers, improving TTFB and
+- Edge Page Caching – Cloudflare will cache your site’s dynamic content and serve the entire website from its global network of servers, improving TTFB and reducing latency.

-• Early Hints – Cloudflare Edge will send 103 early hints response codes to browsers to preload links before 200 ok status.
+- Early Hints – Cloudflare Edge will send 103 early hints response codes to browsers to preload links before the 200 ok status.
 This improves response time and enables faster page rendering.

-• Minification – Removes white space, unnecessary comments from HTML/JS, and CSS codes on the fly.
+- Minification – Removes white space and unnecessary comments from HTML/JS and CSS codes on the fly.
 Automatically reading file size without affecting functionality.

-• ScrapeShield – Prevent bots and spammers from harvesting the email address displayed on your website.
+- ScrapeShield – Prevent bots and spammers from harvesting the email addresses displayed on your website.

-You get 20% Off your first month’s invoice with the code “CYBERNAI20” during registration.
-After that, I advise you to get the WP Rocket plugin and the Kadence themes
+You get 20% off your first month’s Cloudways invoice with the code “CYBERNAI20” during registration.
+After that, I advise you to get the WP Rocket plugin and the Kadence themes.

-No brainer; you already know much about the best WP Rocket setting, so you can follow through once you buy the plugin.
+A no-brainer: Now you know a lot about how to tweak WP Rocket’s best settings, so you can follow through once you buy the plugin.
 Per Kadence’s theme, I strongly recommend it if you care more about theme performance than bells and whistles.

 Another WordPress theme to consider is Astra Pro.
 Astra Pro and Kadence are lightweight and fast-loading and will support your optimization efforts.